 Executive Summary

-The core insight: onboarding friction was being absorbed by people rather than resolved in the product.
+Core insight: product ambiguity and expectation mismatch were driving repeat support dependence.
 Customer Success repeatedly compensated for unclear setup, tool overwhelm, and uncertainty about “what to do next,” creating preventable cost-to-serve and compounding churn risk.

 TL;DR